dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 LID works by supplementing each set of library sources with a LID file.
 A *LID file* describes a Dylan library using a set of keyword statements.
-Together, these statements provide enough information for specifying and locating the information necessary to build a library from its source.
+Together, these statements provide enough information to specify and locate the information necessary to build a library from its sources.
 This means all Dylan libraries designed for interchange consist of at least two files: a LID file, and one or more files containing the library source code.